 No, the units must be used vertically.
 Unlike a 3-way fridge this unit is a pumped refrigerant system so does not rely on gravity to work but both units need to be used vertically so that the compressor is effectively cooled by the oil and the condensate can be collected.

 All units require 230v mains electrical supply.
 Customers can of course use an inverter to utilise power from batteries and solar panels to provide the 230v required.
 Be sure to size the inverter and batteries to suit your needs.
 We recommend the use of a pure sine inverter as they are kinder to electronic components.
+We would suggest contacting a specialist for further information on inverters and solar panels.

 On most windows the fasteners can be positioned on the second (trickle ventilation) catch providing as good a level of security as a plastic window can provide.
 On some window designs the catches can be fully closed.
 Theft of the outside unit is unlikely as the compressor and condenser unit (outside) is physically connected to the evaporator fan unit (inside).
 The combined weight of the units weigh 19.4kg so it would be very difficult to take this easily.